georgakopoulosgeo/Interference_Thesis_NTUA/README.md

-# Interference-Aware Dynamic Replica Management for LC-Workloads in Kubernetes
+# Interference Aware Resource Management and Dynamic Placement with Machine Learning in Kubernetes

 > In this Proof-of-concept thesis we propose a closed-loop runtime controller that uses a Machine Learning Model to predict the Normalized Perfomance of LC-workloads from hardware Interference and distributes them to nodes, in order to maximaze the performance.